marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-christianity-lectures.md

 To give point and force to the descriptions of such abnormal conditions as exist in dreams, trance, hypnotism, mediumship, obsession, and insanity we will begin with an explanation of the condition of man in the normal state of waking and sleep, as viewed from the standpoint of occult science.

-THE WAKING STATE.--In the waking state all the vehicles of man are confined within the same space.
+THE WAKING STATE - In the waking state all the vehicles of man are confined within the same space.
 As the bones, the flesh, and the various juices of the body are confined within the skin, so all the bodies of man are gathered within an egg-shaped cloud that reaches above the head, below the feet and all around the visible body.
 No matter what position the dense body may take, it is always in the center of this aura, as the yolk is in the center of an egg.
 The aura surrounds man's dense body as the white of the egg surrounds the yolk.
 But that is not all, for this aura composed of man's finer vehicles not only surrounds the dense body, but permeates its every particle as well, in a manner similar to the way in which the blood pervades the whole dense body.

 Thus we see that these bodies are nearer than hands and feet, and, though as invisible as our breath, they are not less real or less necessary.
 During life man cannot ordinarily separate them; and unless they are all together he cannot move and act as he does in ordinary daily life.